 The following students are residents of the District:

-● A student who is in the legal custody of a natural or adoptive parent or other person to whom custody has been granted by a court order and who resides with the parent or other person in the District.
+A. A student who is in the legal custody of a natural or adoptive parent or other person to whom custody has been granted by a court order and who resides with the parent or other person in the District.

-● A student who is an emancipated minor and whose place of residence is in the District.
+B. A student who is an emancipated minor and whose place of residence is in the District.
 When determining whether a minor is emancipated, the Superintendent will consider such factors as whether the student is married, financially independent, and residing away from the family domicile with parental consent.

-● A student who is eighteen (18) years of age or older and whose place of residence is in the District.
+C. A student who is eighteen (18) years of age or older and whose place of residence is in the District.

-● A student who is homeless, and who attended a school in the District at the time of becoming homeless.
+D. A student who is homeless, and who attended a school in the District at the time of becoming homeless.

-● A student who resides with a family member living in the District while awaiting the outcome of a legal guardianship or custody proceeding if the family provides written documentary proof in accord with 15-821(D).
+E. A student who resides with a family member living in the District while awaiting the outcome of a legal guardianship or custody proceeding if the family provides written documentary proof in accord with 15-821(D).

 The residency of a student, natural or adoptive parent, or other person to whom custody of the student has been granted by court order shall be based upon evidence of the individual's physical presence and intent to remain in the District.
 Such evidence of residency may be determined by using the following verifiable documentation.

 A.R.S.
 15-802(B) requires school districts and charter schools to obtain and maintain verifiable documentation of Arizona residency upon enrollment in an Arizona public school.
-This policy is written to assist school districts and charter schools in meeting the legal requirements of the statute.

 The documentation required by A.R.S.
 15-802 must be provided each time a student enrolls in a school district or charter school in this state, and reaffirmed during the district or charter's annual registration process via the district or charter's annual registration form.
 The documentation supporting Arizona residency should be maintained according to the school's records retention schedule.